Statutory corporation: Ireland

-Netherlands

-In the Netherlands, the term "public body" is the general denomination for administrative divisions within the Dutch state or certain other types of governmental organisations.
+Russia

 United Kingdom

-In the United Kingdom, a statutory corporation is a corporate body created by statute.
-It typically has no shareholders and its powers are defined by the Act of Parliament which creates it, and may be modified by later legislation.
-Such bodies were often created to provide public services, examples including British Railways, the Talyllyn Railway, the National Coal Board, Post Office Corporation and Transport for London.
-Other examples include the county councils, the National Assembly for Wales, the British Broadcasting Corporation (BBC), Channel Four Television Corporation, and the Olympic Delivery Authority.
+In the United Kingdom, a statutory corporation is a corporate body controlled by, and normally created by, statute.
+It typically has no shareholders and its powers are defined by the act of Parliament which creates it, and may be modified by later legislation.
+Such bodies have often been created to provide public services, examples including British Railways, the Ffestiniog Railway, the Talyllyn Railway, the National Coal Board, the former Post Office Corporation and Transport for London.
+Other examples include the local authorities, Channel Four Television Corporation, and the Olympic Delivery Authority.
+Statutory corporations are widely used in education: sixth form college corporations and further education corporations, the legal form of sixth form colleges and further education colleges, as well as higher education corporations, the legal form of most post-1992 universities, are all statutory corporations created under the Education Reform Act 1988 and the Further and Higher Education Act 1992; a small number of older universities are also statutory corporations created under specific acts of Parliament.

 The phrase is not used to describe a company which operates as a conventional shareholder-owned company registered under the Companies Acts.